Kitchen Worktop Prices 2025. How much are Kitchen worktops cost?

 Integrated Sinks

-Cosentino and The Size, who make Neolith, are two manufacturers offering this option.
+Cosentino, Ascale, Neolith and Quartzforms, are some of our curated surface manufacturers offering this option.
 In the case of the Cosentino, it offers Silestone Integrity Sinks from any colour of its collection.

-For example, you can choose an Integrity Sink One (with one cutout), Integrity Sink Duo (with two cutouts), and Integrity Sink Top (it comes with specially finished top edges).
+For example, you can choose an Integrity Sink One (with one cutout) starting at , Integrity Sink Duo (with two cutouts), and Integrity Sink Top (it comes with specially finished top edges).

-In many cases, integrated sinks are expensive compared to the worktop’s cost per square meter.
-Hence, a tiny portion of worktop purchases, including an integrated sink in the same material.
+In many cases, integrated sinks turn out expensive compared to the worktop’s cost per square meter due to the labour-intensive requirement, so only a small percentage of our quartz kitchen worktop purchases and even porcelain, include an integrated sink in the same material.

 Kitchen Island

-For example, Silestone Blanco Zeus, one of the most popular quartz stones on the market, costs £572 per square meter.
+For example, Silestone Miami White, one of the most popular quartz stones on the market, costs £449 per square meter.
 This price includes VAT and the template, supply and installation in London and surrounding areas.

 The island sides are not always made of the same material as the worktop.
 Each side piece may take you into an additional slab of material for your kitchen, adding to the overall worktop cost.